Melb-Uni/SP-REDBACK-FRONT/README.md

 ### 1. To start a front-end for developing:

 1. install npm, can refer to https://www.npmjs.com/get-npm
+ * Please ensure the version of `nodeJS >= 10` `npm >= 5`
+  * To upgrade your nodeJS:
+   `Sudo npm cache clean -f`
+   `Sudo npm install -g n`
+   `Sudo n stable`
+  * To upgrade your npm:
+   `Sudo npm update -g`
-2. Install the front-end project, in CLI:  npm install
+1. Install the front-end project, in CLI:  npm install
-3. npm start  The front-end is now running on hhttp://18.167.74.23:18000/api/v1
+1. npm start  The front-end is now running on http://18.167.74.23:18000/api/v1

 ### 2. To start a back-end for developing: